reidspreiter/coderank/README.md

 ## Using Coderank

 Thank you for installing Coderank!
-This document covers everything, and a video presentation is available if needed (coming soon).
+This document is the best way to get started, and a video presentation is available if needed (coming soon).

 Coderank has three simple modes of operation: `project`, `local`, and `remote`.
 Each mode adds additional functionality to its predecessor.